akshatagrawal9874/Competitive_Programming_Hacktoberfest-2020/README.md

 Make sure to do following steps for approval:
 - to comment the problem you are solving,
 - give it's solution,
-- comment down your name like author: your_github_id
+- comment down your name like author: your_github_id,
+- Update CONTRIBUTORS.md with your name and project done

 LEARN!!
 LEARN!!
 LEARN!!